 IRC (Internet Relay Chat) is an internet protocol that allows multiple users to connect to a server and chat.
 Each IRC "server" can be connected to by a person, then someone joins a "channel" with the particular subject they are interested in.

-The ArchiveTeam uses IRC as its one-stop shop for coordinating official and unofficial AT projects.
+ArchiveTeam uses IRC as its one-stop shop for coordinating projects.

 Before you go ahead and jump in, if there's nothing else you read on this page please at least take a moment to review the Special ArchiveTeam IRC rules section below.